kanaabe/yoshie-realestate/src/pages/index.md

-        Leased for a young professional couple from Astoria, NY within a week from the day of market.
+        Leased for a young professional couple from NY within a week from the day of market.
-    - {}
+    - image: /img/img_2524.jpg
+      status: LEASED
+      text: |-
+        # **Upper Montclair**

+        # **2br, 1bath and front porch**

+        # $2,250

+        Worked as a listing agent.
+Leased in 2 weeks.
     - {}
     - {}
 testimonials: